iaush/CPPS_predictive_maintenance_v3/README.md

 - How to link page to routes and sidebar menu
   - In `/src/app/DIS/settings` (recall: only *.config.ts files in this folder should be edited), open up `routes.config.ts` and `sidebar.config.ts`
   - Import `<your-page-name>` and extend the existing configuration object
+- How to ???
+  - We understand that Angular is a new framework for some.
+The official Angular docs (`angular.io`) are very useful to learn the basics.

 <br>